Excellent Leader Development for Super Smart Society by New Industry Creation and Diversity

 Assistance for Studying Abroad

-The WISE Program offers various financial assistance related to the development of global human resources.
+The WISE Program offers various assistance related to the development of global human resources.
 For example, short-term overseas training (about 1 week) is carried out for Program students in their first and second years, and assistance is offered for related travel expenses.
 Studying abroad utilizing laboratory rotation is also available.
 Meanwhile, from the third year onward, generous assistance is offered in relation to expenses for medium- to long-term (6 months to 1 year) studies abroad.
 During the preparatory period for such studies abroad, assistance for boosting English language skills is provided through “English Shower” training.

 Assistance for Gaining Work Experience